rolfjunior/Raspberry-Pi-Door-Lock/README.md

 	3.1 - sudo git clone https://github.com/rolfjunior/Raspberry-Pi-Door-Lock

-4.A XXXXXX folder will be created with the files inside of it move the files to /home/pi/Raspberry-Pi-Door-Lock Using file manager do copy and paste or
+4.A folder will be created with the files inside of it move the files to /home/pi/Raspberry-Pi-Door-Lock Using file manager do copy and paste or

 	4.1 - sudo cp /home/pi//Raspberry-Pi-Door-Lock/locker.py /home/pi/